adhering/midl-website/pages/winter-workshop.md

 We are happy to announce that this year's Glühwein-Lecture will be held by [Dr. Tingting Zhu](https://eng.ox.ac.uk/people/tingting-zhu/) from the University of Oxford.
 The topic of the talk will be „Healthcare Technology in Resource-Constrained Settings“.

 Following the lecture, there will be a virtual get-together.
 Everyone is encouraged to prepare [Glühwein](https://en.wikipedia.org/wiki/Mulled_wine) or non-alcoholic [Punsch](https://en.wikipedia.org/wiki/Punch_(drink)) on their own, you can find recipes below.

-You can register for the Glühwein-Lecture, including the get-together, here:

-{{ button("Registration for Glühwein-Lecture", "https://forms.gle/pP4nccCi5LKmWrUx6") }}

 ---